padsp-64/nvidia-prime-app-runner/README.md

 This applet is only for KDE Plasma users and only for laptops with Nvidia hybrid graphics

+If you get a permissions error when trying to run something using the applet, check the file permissions for execution: right-click on the file, Properties -> Permisions - there should be a tick on "Is executable".
+If for some reason it is not checked, check it and click "OK"

 # How does he work?

 Basically, it just inserts environment variables provided by Nvidia before executing the program.
 It works with shell-scripts, Linux executables, and .desktop files